IAmScottCH/snapcap/README.md

 The protocol commands the client can send follow.  arguments in [] are optional and those in <> are required.
 Possible server responses are also listed after each client command.
 NOTE: The server may not respond for internal errors or for things that indicate a stupid client (and possibly an attack attempt).
 If it responds in-protocol to an error, it will send back an ERR response, as noted below.

 IMPORTANT!
 The blank space character is used as a delimiter, and so no argument on a command can contain a space character.
 To deal with this possibility a space might be necessary, all arguments are themselves base64 encoded.
 The command string itself, (HLO, BYE, etc.) is not base64 encoded.
+Here's a kind of pseudocode example of how it is packaged:

+`base64encode(encrypt(SUP base64encode(SID) base64encode(appkey)))`

 ```
 HLO: hello -- used to setup a session.
 Encrypted with setup key if SUP has not been issued yet, else encrypted with application key.